-How to transfer your old Mac's data to your new Mac
+Move from your old Mac to your new one with help from Migration Assistant

 When you're done

-Your new Mac should have all of the data that you selected to transfer.
-If you migrated everything, your new Mac will look almost exactly like your old one.
+Your new Mac should have all of the data you selected to transfer.
+It should look almost exactly like your old one if you migrated everything.

-If you are planning on selling your old Mac, don't forget to clean it before transferring to its new owner.
+If you plan on selling your old Mac , don't forget to reset it before transferring it to its new owner.

+If you haven't yet purchased a new Mac, you've come to the right place.
+Check out our best MacBooks and best Mac desktops of the year.